 Symptoms of chronic inflammation of the appendix.
-What is chronic appendicitis and how is it treated?
+What is chronic appendicitis and how to treat it?
 Can appendicitis be chronic?

-Exists various forms chronic appendicitis, but each is characterized by the fact that the course of the pathology is sluggish.
-The inflammatory process is usually the result of acute appendicitis, if there are appropriate conditions for the development of the disease.
-Symptoms are usually blurred.
+Exist various shapes chronic appendicitis, but each is characterized by the fact that the course of the pathology is sluggish.
+The inflammatory process is usually a consequence of acute appendicitis, if the appropriate conditions for the development of the disease have developed.
+Symptoms are usually vague.
 The patient is shown conservative treatment, but sometimes it is necessary surgical intervention.

 General information

-Any type of appendicitis is more common in women than in children or adult men.
-At the same time, the criteria of race, health, age do not matter at all.
-Doctors explain this predisposition by a physiological device. female body.
-Appendicitis is an inflammation of the appendix, which often occurs due to pathological inflammatory processes in other organs that are localized in the peritoneum.
-Since the woman in abdominal cavity more organs are placed than in men, the risk of developing appendicitis, as a secondary disease, is much higher.
+Any appendicitis is more common in women than in children or adult men.
+In this case, the criteria of race, health, and age are completely irrelevant.
+Doctors explain this predisposition by physiological structure female body.
+Appendicitis is an inflammation of the appendix, which often occurs due to pathological inflammatory processes of other organs that are localized in the peritoneum.
+Since a woman has abdominal cavity Since women have more organs than men, the risk of developing appendicitis as a secondary disease is much higher.

 Classification

-The disease is classified, taking into account the criteria for the localization of the organ, which helps to immediately make an accurate diagnosis.
+The disease is classified taking into account the criteria for organ localization, which helps to immediately make an accurate diagnosis.
 Appendicitis can develop in acute and chronic forms.
 The latter, in turn, is divided into the following types:

 • residual chronic appendix (residual chronic appendicitis that remains after acute stage inflammatory process);

-• primary chronic (pathology immediately develops as primary).
+• primary-chronic (the pathology immediately develops as primary).

 Causes of chronic appendicitis

-Appendicitis is usually caused by a blocked appendix. stool or hit foreign bodies.
+Appendicitis is usually caused by a blockage of the appendix feces or hit foreign bodies.

-The chronic form of the pathology develops after undertreated acute illness when sufficient excision of the appendix has not been carried out, which is why the disease periodically worsens.
+The chronic form of the pathology develops after incomplete treatment acute illness when sufficient excision of the appendix has not been carried out, causing the disease to periodically worsen.
 It is not always possible to determine the cause of the problem.
 The causes of chronic pathology include the following:

 • hereditary predisposition;